-Taiwan is one of the most popular tea-producing regions in the world having produced tea for home consumption since ancient times.
+Taiwan is one of the most popular tea-producing regions in the world having produced tea for home use since ancient times.
 Later, immigrants from Fujian, China started producing oolong tea using imported methods.
 From 1895-1945, under Japanese rule, several tea testing centres were established and full-scale production and export of different types of tea began.
 After WWII, some tea plantations were destroyed, but in the 1970s - 1980s, overall improvement of tea species, cultivation and factory facilities helped establish the "Taiwan Oolong brand" with its sophisticated quality and flavour.
-Today, Dongding Oolong and other alpine teas produced in the highlands (over 1000m altitude) now surpass mainland Chinese oolong teas.
+Today, Dongding Oolong and other "high mountain oolongs" produced in the alpine regions (over 1000m altitude) now surpass mainland Chinese oolong teas.

 Taiwan is an island located east of China and south of Japan.
 It has a large mountain range in its central area with its highest mountain being Yushan at 3952m.
 Areas located in the foothills of the mountains between 500m - 1000m experience a wide range of temperatures and 4 distinctive seasons.
 This geographic feature produces superb Taiwanese Oolong tea with distinct seasonal flavors: Spring tea, Summer tea, Autumn tea and Winter tea.

 Please refer below for characteristics of each seasonal tea:

 It truly tastes like newly-picked tea with a full body and spring vitality.

 As abundant leaves can be harvested, its price is very reasonable.
 Suitable for everyday tea.